£10 (UK P&P)

 2012.
-Three pamphlets and a 3″CD in a handmade, hand-stamped wallet.
+Three landscape-format pamphlets and a 3″CD in a handmade, hand-stamped wallet.
 Listen to ‘Welund’s Lament’ here.
-Click here for a short film of ‘Chappaquiddick, 1980′.
-A downloadable podcast of Hirst discussing ‘Hello Dolly’ (and a wide range of related topics) is available here.
+Click here for a short film of ‘Chappaquiddick, 1980’.
+Listen to (and download) a podcast of Hirst discussing ‘Hello Dolly’ and a wide range of related topics:

 From Marlow Jones’ review (The Inky, 2009):